ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ### Triggers with Feed Actions
 {: #openwhisk_rest_api_triggers_feed}

-Special triggers can be created by using a feed action.
-The feed action is an action that helps with the configuration of a feed provider that is in charge of firing the trigger whenever an event for the trigger occurs.
+Special Triggers can be created by using a Feed Action.
+The Feed Action is an Action that helps with the configuration of a Feed provider that is in charge of firing the Trigger whenever an event for the Trigger occurs.
 Learn more about these feed providers in the [feeds.md] documentation.

-Some of the available triggers that leverage a feed action are periodic/alarms, Slack, Github, Cloudant/Couchdb, and messageHub/Kafka.
-You also can create your own feed action and feed provider.
+Some of the available Triggers that leverage a Feed Action are periodic/alarms, Slack, Github, Cloudant/Couchdb, and messageHub/Kafka.
+You also can create your own Feed Action and Feed provider.

-Create a trigger with name `periodic` to be fired at a specified frequency, every 2 hours (for example, 02:00:00, 04:00:00, ...).
+Create a Trigger with name `periodic` to be fired at a specified frequency, every 2 hours (for example, 02:00:00, 04:00:00, ...).

-Using the CLI, run the following command to create the trigger:
+Using the CLI, run the following command to create the Trigger:
 ```bash
 wsk trigger create periodic --feed /whisk.system/alarms/alarm \
   --param cron "0 */2 * * *" -v
 ```
 {: pre}

 Since the `-v` flag is used, two HTTP requests are sent.
-One is to create a trigger that is called `periodic`, and the other is to invoke the feed action.
-The feed action, `/whisk.system/alarms/alarm`, is sent the parameters to configure the feed provider to fire the trigger every 2 hours.
+One is to create a Trigger that is called `periodic`, and the other is to invoke the Feed Action.
+The Feed Action, `/whisk.system/alarms/alarm`, is sent the parameters to configure the Feed provider to fire the Trigger every 2 hours.

 To achieve this activity with the REST API, create the trigger first like so:
 ```bash